Ghanshyam18n/atm-simulation-system/README.md

 PIN: 1234

 My Contribution
-I, Ghanshyam Sharma, was responsible for designing the application logic and implementing the core functionality.
+My name is Ghanshyam Sharma, was responsible for designing the application logic and implementing the core functionality.
 My role specifically included:

 Writing Java code for deposit, withdrawal, balance enquiry, and mini statement